adamtwig/D4D/docs/DetailedTaskOverview.md

 * Generate voronoi diagram by antenna locations

 ##### Main Tasks
-* How mobile/static is a user?
-  * Generate summary statistics/histogram on 2-mer AA vs. AB
-  * Group by home location
 * How well-travelled is a user?
+  * Average distance travelled between calls
+  * Amount of miles travelled each day/week/month
+* How diverse of a traveller is a user?
   * Amount of unique 2-mers vs. 3-mers vs. 4-mers ...
 * Can we make any inference to forms of travel/transportation?
   * Looking at the distances between antennas